simoncblyth/opticks/CSGOptiX/index.rst

 cxr_table.sh
     rst table creation using snap.py

+    one of the input arguments is a glob pattern that identifies a set of .jpg renders which are expected to have .json metadata sidecars

     the data for the table is collected from .json metadata sidecars to .jpg renders, so this works on laptop after grabbing the rendered .jpg and .json sidecars